YimingQiao/Chunk-Compaction-in-Vectorized-Execution/README.md

 2. **Some Microbenchmarks to compare various compaction strategies (Current Repository)**
 3. [Integrate the Leaning and Logical Compaction into the Duckdb, evaluting the End-to-end performance](https://github.com/YimingQiao/Chunk-Compaction-in-Duckdb)

+**Updates: The implementation of Logical Compaction has been successfully [merged into DuckDB](https://github.com/duckdb/duckdb/pull/14956)!**

 ---

 This repository contains code that we use in the microbenchmark section of the paper.